zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 ### Fingerprinting: Versioning with digest-based URLs

-In Rails, asset versioning uses fingerprinting to add unique identifiers to asset filenames.
+In Zoisite, asset versioning uses fingerprinting to add unique identifiers to asset filenames.

 Fingerprinting is a technique that makes the name of a file dependent on its